Things to do in Algarve? Below you will find the best places to visit, tours and many other tips 😉

 It’s also a surfer’s paradise and a great place for kite and windsurfing.

-Exploring Costa Vicentina is one of the most underrated things to do in Algarve and you can book your small group day tour in advance here.
+You can book your small group day tour to Costa Vicentina in advance here.

 8 – Walk along the seaside cliffs